 All of these reasons have so far hindered practical implementation of patient transport models, which in turn results in a lack of experience with the cost-benefit ratio of implementation.
-This, in turn, means that newly developed models do not reach practical implementation due to uncertainty about the cost-benefit ratio~\cite{kergosien_2023a}.
-In addition, the high costs of commercial mixed-integer programming solvers are a deterrent for many hospitals~\cite{berg_2019a}.
-Overall, even though uncertainties are already at least partly considered in various papers on patient transport, it seems that better uncertainty modeling and handling still represents a promising area of research that is integral in order to enable the practical implementation of the developed models in the future.
-Moreover, taking all relevant practical constraints and the existing hospital information systems into account in order to integrate the developed models with theses systems could help to foster the practical uptake of developed approaches.
+In addition, many hospitals do not want to afford the high costs of commercial mixed-integer programming solvers~\cite{berg_2019a}.
+Overall, it appears that better modeling and handling of uncertainty, although already at least partially taken into account in various works, still represents a promising research area that is crucial for the practical implementation of the developed models.
+Moreover, taking all relevant practical constraints and the existing hospital information systems into account to integrate the developed models with these systems could help to foster the practical uptake of new approaches.